commerceblock/wl-daemon/README.md

 Daemon for processing of kycfiles.

-This will monitor a directory for kycfiles, onboard the addresses contained in the files, and move the files to a new location.
+This will monitor a directory for kycfiles, and onboard the addresses contained in the files.

+Addresses can be blacklisted by moving the file to the /"tobalcklist/" folder

 ## Installation